Cybersecurity Incident Response Plans in the Works

 Experts warn that attacks are so prevalent that lawyers should consider a data breach inevitable.

 According to the latest data available from IT security firm Check Point, the “insurance/legal” sector saw 636 weekly attacks in 2022, a 68% increase from 2021.
-The figure was expected to triple in 2024.
+That figure was expected to triple in 2024.

 “There are dozens of well-publicized law firm breaches,” Zemel told a cybersecurity seminar last summer.
 “I can tell you that what’s been reported is a fraction of what’s going on because when we get hacked, it’s not something that we want to call attention to.”